-Now, I had nothing against finding my spouse ‘Online’.
-After all times had changed and so had technology, and where else but Online could you peruse an array of guys as you sat at home in your pyjamas, was my logical reasoning.
+Now, I had nothing against finding my Mr Right ‘Online’.
+After all, times had changed and so had the technology, and where else but Online could you peruse an array of guys as you sat at home in your pajamas, was my logical reasoning.
 So, no I wasn’t livid that they had registered me, I was livid that it had been done without my knowledge!

 I had decided I wasn’t going to.
 Apparently not.